takezoe/resty/README.md

 Super easy REST API framework for Scala

-You can run the sample project by hitting following command:
+You can run the sample project by hitting following commands:

 ```
 $ git clone https://github.com/takezoe/resty-sample.git